Criticism can hurt, especially if you’re a perfectionist or sensitive person. In this article, you’ll learn effective tips to deal with criticism.

-For perfectionists, criticism feels like your flaws are being exposed.
-You work so hard to conceal them, that it’s extremely painful to have them brought to light.
+For perfectionists, criticism can be devastating.
+It feels like your flaws are being exposed.
+And you work so hard to conceal them, so it’s extremely painful to have them brought to light.

 Obviously, never saying or doing anything doesn’t seem like a good strategy for dealing with criticism.
 Everything involves some risk.
 And with risk, comes the possibility that others will disapprove or not like what we do.

 Since we can’t avoid criticism, we need to learn to deal with criticism.

 1. Consider the source.
 Do you value the criticizer’s opinion?
 Does this person have a pattern of being helpful or hurtful?
 Criticism from a close family member should carry more weight than criticism from an anonymous stranger.

 2. What kind of criticism is it?
 Some criticism is just plain mean.
 Other forms of criticism are constructive.
 Constructive criticism isn’t a personal attack.
 It should be helpful and move you toward improvement.
 It shouldn’t demoralize you.

 3. Have an attitude of growth.
 Be open to learning and changing.
 Instead of focusing on the negative, take this is an opportunity for self-improvement.

 4. Let go of what doesn’t feel true and don’t take it personally.
 If the criticism really doesn’t feel valid, shift your focus.
 Don’t dwell on it and over-analyze it.
 Try to accept that it may not be accurate and concentrate on your strengths.
 Not all criticism is really about you.
 It may be a projection of someone else’s insecurity, jealousy, or unhappiness.

 5. Feel your feelings.
 Allow yourself to feel hurt or angry.
 It’s not helpful to deny or bury your feelings.
 Talk about them, write about them, or let them out creatively.
 Then move on.